ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 ## Quantification of Reads

-The BAM files generated during the alignment contain the coordinates of the detected genes, but not the number of copies that were detected.
+The BAM files generated during the alignment contain the coordinates of the identified genes, but not the number of copies that were detected.
 To convert the reads into a digital **count matrix**, the go-to option is the feature of the Subread binary package, [featureCounts](https://subread.sourceforge.net/featureCounts.html).
 Here is the [link](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) for R users, where featureCounts is wrapped in the Bioconductor package Rsubread.
 It is very fast and memory efficient, and it uses a GTF annotation file to define the boundaries between exons and genes.
 Importantly, this GTF file must match the genome build version used in the alignment.

 The 3 critical settings that must be taken into account when using featureCounts are the following: